Chicago Fall Lawyers

 Falls can be prevented in numerous ways.
 One way to ensure your loved one is safe is to make sure the nursing home facility has access to handrails and grab bars and is free of tripping hazards such as uneven flooring and poor lighting.
 Strength and balance exercises, such as tai chi, and regular visits to the eye doctor can also help decrease the risk of falling.

-Injuries Caused by Falls
+Injuries caused by falls

 Fortunately, not all falls lead to injury—although, approximately one of every five falls results in a serious injury that needs to be treated, according to the CDC.
 Even a fall that doesn’t lead to physical injuries, however, can still cause a fear of falling or post-traumatic stress disorder (PTSD).